kyverno/kyverno/README.md

 `kubectl create -f definitions/install.yaml`

 In this mode controller will get TLS key/certificate pair and loads in-cluster config automatically on start.
-If your working node equals the master node, you probably will get such kind of error:
+If your worker node is equal to the master node, you will probably get such kind of error:

 `...
 1 node(s) had taints that the pod didn't tolerate ...`